stjudecloud/rfcs/text/0000-quality-assurance-pipeline.md

 - Reads Genomic Origin ([Qualimap](http://qualimap.bioinfo.cipf.es/))

 The "Reads Genomic Origin" from Qualimap is able to determine how many alignments fall into exonic, intronic, and intergenic regions.
 Even if there is a high genomic mapping rate, it is necessary to check where the reads are being mapped to.
 It should be verified that the mapping to intronic regions and exons are within acceptable ranges.
-Any abnormal results could indicate issues such as DNA contamination.
+Abnormal results could indicate issues such as DNA contamination.

 - rRNA Content (?)